Presented by Arts House

 521 Queensberry St,

-Join us and take Refuge as we transform Arts House – a City of Melbourne designated Emergency Relief Centre – into a place of safety in a time of an imagined heatwave.
+Join us and take Refuge as we transform Arts House – a City of Melbourne designated Emergency Relief Centre – into a place of safety in response to a heatwave.

 The Bureau of Meteorology predict that by 2070 the number of days over 35 degrees in Melbourne will more than double from an average of eight a year, to 17.
 How can we build resilience, connect and respond in inclusive, ethical and humane ways?

-During Refuge, artists, emergency services and you – our community – will come together to start conversations, dream up ideas and forge possible futures.
-You can take part in artistic interventions, meet with organisations including Red Cross Australia and the Victorian State Emergency Service (VICSES) and be a part of experimental and artistic sessions, performances and collaborations.
+During Refuge, artists, emergency services and you – our community – will come together to start conversations, dream up ideas and forge possible futures, when we rehearse what an Emergency Centre could look like.
+Experience artistic interventions, meet with organisations including Red Cross Australia and the Victorian State Emergency Service (VICSES) and be a part of experimental sessions, performances and collaborations.

 Refuge explores the role of artists and cultural institutions in times of climate catastrophe.
 Each year until 2020, we’re bringing together emergency management, artists, the community and local, regional and international partners, to prepare Arts House as an Emergency Relief Centre, in an imagined climate disaster.